Homepage 'de Luikerwaal'

 The wooden case provided with this label contains a standing cylinder shaped magic lantern which is able to project the normal rectangular slides as well as round slides.
 The trade mark has two griffin style rearing lions to each side of a top shaped escutcheon with the initials 'M.N.' underneath.
 It's likely that the letter 'N' also stands for 'Nuremberg here, as the lantern was made in Germany.

 A label that looks like the label above at first sight, but has some important differences.
-The trade name is spelled as Triumpf, ending with an 'F' and Laterna Magica is spelled as 'Latern Magic'.
+The trade name is spelled as Triumpf, ending with an 'F' and Laterna Magica is spelled as 'Lantern Magic'.
 The trade mark is also different.
 The young children left mothers lap and the girl uses a magic lantern that more resembles the lantern in the box.

 Label on the cover of a cardboard box, containing a magic lantern that resembles the one the clown uses to show a picture of a proud cock, but is made of black Russian iron (and is considerable smaller in relation to the clown).
 Manufacturer unknown.